2003 Award Recipient

 risks will only increase.
 The current emphasis in health care regarding medical errors will eventually subside, but our professional

-leadership in and focus on patient safety must never diminish.
+leadership in and focus on patient safety must never diminish. - We must more successfully engage the pharmaceutical industry and

 develop our common purpose.
 I have learned, through Milton